Skip to main content

 Erasmus

 The Erasmus Programme is an EU student exchange programme established in 1987.
-It permits students in their SF or JS year to study for up to a year in another EU University as a contribution to their Trinity College degree.
+It permits students in their JS year to study for up to a year in another EU University as a contribution to their Trinity College degree.
 The Department of History of Art and Architecture has arrangements with the following Universities:

 • Freie Universität Berlin